Medical Malpractice Attorney

 medical malpractice attorney

-Medication errors can be complicated because it is not always the of the prescribing physician or the pharmacist when something goes wrong.
-Instead, if a drug is not created with proper warnings before going out on the market, and patients begin to suffer severe side effects, the pharmaceutical company who created the drug or the manufacturer can be held liable in a product lawsuit.
+Medication errors can be complicated because it is not always the fault of the prescribing physician or the pharmacist when something goes wrong.
+Instead, if a drug is not created with proper warnings before going out on the market, and patients begin to suffer severe side effects, the pharmaceutical company who created the drug or the manufacturer can be held liable in a lawsuit.

 However, doctors also have a duty to patients to take proper medical histories, educate patients on the risks of the drug, and review currently prescribed medications to limit the chances of drug interactions.